MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/github-enterprise.md

 ## Reachable from Microsoft-hosted agents

 Another decision you possibly have to make is whether to use Microsoft-hosted agents or self-hosted agents to run your pipelines.
 This often comes down to whether Microsoft-hosted agents can reach your server.
-To check whether they can, create a simple pipeline to use Microsoft-hosted agents and make sure to add a step to checkout source code from your server.
+To check whether they can, create a simple pipeline to use Microsoft-hosted agents and make sure to add a step to check out source code from your server.
 If this passes, then you can continue using Microsoft-hosted agents.

 ## Not reachable from Microsoft-hosted agents